grepdisc/kindfools/_pages/writeon.md

 - Thank you to everyone who joined our April 11th workshop at Sol Rise Farm and Cultural Arts Center.
 - Thank you to [Indigo House](https://www.indigohousebuffalo.com) for hosting our May 2nd workshopfor hosting our May 2nd workshop.
 - In our Monday May 8th virtual workshop on Zoom we held space for each other and expressed our truths.
+- In our Thursday May 11th workshop, we wrote in the children's section at Buffalo's Central Library as a partner in Mental Health Awareness Day Flash Mob, celebrating life, health and healing in all its beauty.